-As of March 2021, the CEC has invested nearly \$1 billion in Clean Transportation Program funding.
+As of August 2021, the CEC has invested more than \$1 billion in Clean Transportation Program funding.
 In many cases, projects are in progress, with ongoing siting, installation, construction, and demonstrations.
 Table 1 summarizes program investments, including the following highlights:

-- Installed or planned 13,014 chargers for plug-in electric vehicles, including 4,277 at multi- and single-family homes, 155 for fleets, and 419 at workplaces; 6,688 public and shared private Level 2 and Level 1 chargers; and 1,227 public DC fast chargers and 248 Level 2 chargers along highway corridors and urban metropolitan areas. - Created the California Electric Vehicle Infrastructure Project (CALeVIP) to provide streamlined Clean Transportation Program incentives for light-duty electric vehicle charging infrastructure. - Funding of 83 new or upgraded publicly available hydrogen-fueling stations, approval to fund an additional 73 stations based on deployment progress, funding availability, and Clean Transportation Program Investment Plan funding allocations, in addition to 23 privately funded stations under development, will help serve an emerging population of fuel cell electric vehicles.
-Of the 83 stations funded, one has been taken out of service.
+- Installed or planned 15,154 chargers for plug-in electric vehicles, including 4,277 at multi- and single-family homes, 155 for fleets, and 419 at workplaces; 8,454 public and shared private Level 2 and Level 1 chargers; and 1,601 public DC fast chargers and 248 Level 2 chargers along highway corridors and urban metropolitan areas. - Created the California Electric Vehicle Infrastructure Project (CALeVIP) to provide streamlined Clean Transportation Program incentives for light-duty electric vehicle charging infrastructure. - Funded 83 new or upgraded publicly available hydrogen-fueling stations, approval to fund an additional 73 stations based on deployment progress, funding availability, and Clean Transportation Program Investment Plan Update funding allocations, in addition to 23 privately funded stations under development, will help serve an emerging population of fuel cell electric vehicles.
 Once built, the 179 stations will exceed the 100 hydrogen-fueling stations called for by AB 8.
-As of February 2021, 47 hydrogen fueling stations were open retail in California. - The development of retail fueling standards to enable hydrogen sales on a per-kilogram basis. - Launched the nation's first commercial vehicle fleet incentive project titled "EnergIIZE" to accelerate the deployment of infrastructure needed to fuel zero-emission trucks, buses, and equipment.
+As of July 2021, 52 hydrogen fueling stations were open retail in California. - Developed retail fueling standards to enable hydrogen sales on a per-kilogram basis. - Launched the nation's first commercial vehicle fleet incentive project titled "EnergIIZE Commercial Vehicles" to accelerate the deployment of infrastructure needed to fuel zero-emission trucks, buses, and equipment.
 The project will use a concierge-like model working directly with eligible applicants to help plan and fund the purchase of charging and hydrogen fueling infrastructure.
-The \$50 million multiyear project will help communities most impacted by transportation-related pollution by meeting essential infrastructure needs. - Funded 27 manufacturing projects supporting in-state economic growth while reducing the supply-side barriers for alternative fuels and advanced technology vehicles, primarily in electric drive-related components and vehicles.
+The \$50 million multiyear project will help communities most impacted by transportation-related pollution by meeting essential infrastructure needs. - Funded 27 manufacturing projects supporting in-state economic growth and job creation, developing a supply chain for electric drive technology vehicles and infrastructure, and positioning businesses for growth and scale. - Provided workforce training for more than 20,000 trainees and 277 businesses and invested in preparing workers for the clean transportation economy that lead to sustainable wages and translate clean technology investments into sustained employment opportunities.